How to Overcome Procrastination by Embracing It

 We tend to believe that anyone who isn't constantly doing something at all times is a slacker.
 We're suspicious of the person who isn't ticking off checklists throughout the day.

-But there are times when we simply need to exercise our right to be still, checkout, daydream, doodle, or whatever it is we do when our body and mind needs a break.
+But there are times when we simply need to exercise our right to be still, checkout, daydream, doodle, or whatever it is we do when our body and mind needs a break — especially as business owners.

 The purpose of this guide is to help embrace procrastination because putting off work is not as bad as it seems.
 In fact, it’s a necessity for optimal performance.